fab2s/ebam/index.md

 ### I want numbers

 > No you don't.
-You want results, you want actually useful products, you want them to work and to solve real problems.
+You want results.
+You want actually useful products.
+You want them to work and to solve real problems.
 This is how you win.
 It is not possible to be efficient when the people in charge of defining a problem are not the one solving it

 ### But I need numbers